John Yates (police officer): Phone hacking scandal

 Lord Justice Leveson described his approach from the outset as "inappropriately dismissive, defensive and closed-minded (p.
 418, vol. 1, Leveson Report).

-Actor, Kevin Doyle portrayed Yates, in the ITV dramatised enactment of the phone hacking scandal and an unsolved 1987 murder in a seven-part series titled, The Hack, first broadcast in 2025.
+Actor Kevin Doyle portrayed Yates in the ITV dramatised enactment of the phone hacking scandal and an unsolved 1987 murder in the seven-part series The Hack, first broadcast in 2025.

-Libel Victory
+Libel case

 In 2012, Yates sued his former employer the Metropolitan Police and Bernard Hogan-Howe for distribution of a memorandum containing false and defamatory allegations.
 Lawyers Carter-Ruck reported that Yates was successful in his action and the defendants paid his legal fees and donated an undisclosed sum to a police charity of his choice.